judah-caruso/lambda/readme.txt

   The engine itself.

-If building the solution in Visual Studio, the builds will go into an _builds/ folder.
+When building with Visual Studio, builds go into a _builds/[project] folder.